bhaumikbhatt/eMidiDrumController/README.md

-eMidiDrumController: The electronic MIDI drum controller project on AVR ATMega128 microcontroller.
+eMidiDrumController
 ===================

+The electronic MIDI drum controller project on AVR ATMega128 microcontroller.

 I found myself a way to make the electronic drum kit as I could not afford one.
 Necessity is the mother of all inventions and I decided to mother mine.
 I figured I could also record drum tracks with it for my band, practice with head-phones on and have a lot of fun!